 As you hire and work with independent contractors, keep an eye out for those who seem to fit your culture.
 Even if the work they are doing is off-site, contractors will likely work better with managers or internal project teams if they seem to be a natural fit for the culture of your organization.
 If the project does not require regular interaction with employees, this metric may not apply.

 Take a step back and assess the efficiency of your process for engaging and retaining independent talent.
 If you see areas for improvement, consider using engagement solutions and technology to help identify and manage talent.
-Solutions like MBO Connect™ can redefine the way you engage independent talent, allowing you to quickly and easily post open projects and fill opportunities with trusted independent talent from your virtual bench.
+An expert marketplace like MBO Connect® allow organizations to engage skilled independent contractors for consulting jobs with their company.
 These solutions can help reduce time-to-fill, ensure compliant engagements, and save costs by re-engaging talent.

 By curating a virtual bench of trustworthy, qualified talent, you can more easily retain, track, and re-engage these resources.
 Need help building your virtual talent bench?
 Contact us today for more information.